FDA prepares to OK a second vaccine as average daily cases and deaths hit records - Local News 8

 Model raises prediction for number of deaths by April

-The increase is due to surges in cases and deaths, with particularly large increases in California, the model from the Institute of Health Metrics and Evaluation says.
-California is the nation’s most populous state.
+The increase is due to surges in cases and deaths, with particularly large increases in the nation’s most populous state, California, the model from the Institute of Health Metrics and Evaluation says.

 VP and surgeon general get vaccines on live TV